Joonas Rantanen: Gnistan

 In October 2021, Rantanen returned to his former club Gnistan, and during 2022–2023 he served as the head coach of the club's first team in the second-tier Ykkönen.
 At the end of the 2023 season, he led the team to finish as Ykkönen runner-up and qualify for the Veikkausliiga promotion play-offs, eventually losing to IFK Mariehamn.
 However, Gnistan were later granted the Veikkausliiga license and promoted via supplemental process, after FC Honka was declared for bankruptcy.

 Ilves

 On 23 October 2023, Rantanen was appointed as the manager of Veikkausliiga club Ilves on a two-year deal, starting in 2024, and reuniting with former HJK sporting director Miika Takkula.
 In his first season as a manager in the top tier, he coached the team in the 2024–25 UEFA Conference League qualifiers, advancing to the 3rd round by an aggregate win against Austria Wien.
 He was named the Veikkausliiga Manager of the Month in September 2024, after leading his team to a winning streak during the month.
 He led Ilves to finish as the season's runners-up, falling two points short of the champions KuPS.

 On 19 April 2025, after a 5–0 away win over KTP, Rantanen led Ilves to the club's record-breaking streak of eight consecutive league victories.
 One week later, he extended his contract with Ilves.

+Return to HJK

+On 30 November 2025, HJK announced the signing of Rantanen as the new head coach on a three-year deal.
+HJK paid Ilves a fee of €250,000 for his contract.